ReverseAndBot/Tinder-Bot/README.md

 - Based on the hidden Tinder iOS API.

 - To be releaed later - Working as of January 2025

+- ***The Tinder API bot currently works for an exclusive circle of people, there is no public release yet.
+We were also asked to not publicly release it.
+But this may change in a few weeks, not sure.***

 - Compatible with the lastest Tinder 15.23.1 release